Topics Covered in this Blog:

 Fruits and vegetables are nutritional powerhouses that help boost blood circulation.
 They also contain anti-inflammatory properties, so may reduce venous leg swelling and other symptoms.
 We suggest eating a wide variety of fresh, colorful fruits and vegetables.
 You should also aim to vary their preparation between raw and cooked.

 Some of our favorite foods for vein health include:

 - Broccoli, kale, and spinach: Leafy greens pack a nutritional punch and are high in fiber.

 - Brussels sprouts: Try roasting them with a touch of olive oil as part of your diet for varicose veins.

 - Bell peppers: These colorful items make great snacks.

-- Red and yellow onions: You can eat these raw in sandwiches and salads or cook them as part of healthy entrees.
+- Onions: You can eat raw in sandwiches and salads or cook them as part of healthy entrees.

-- Strawberries: These delicious, low-calorie treats and make a tasty and dessert.
+- Strawberries and other berries: These delicious, low-calorie treats make a tasty dessert.